-Any questions for the teachers that you don’t want to discuss in public - for example, the reasons why you are unable to explain the content of your assignment submission, personal problems infringing on your studies, etc - email to email@example.com.
-This email will be read by the teachers (lecturer, second examiner, and possibly some of the tutors).
+Any questions for the teachers that you don’t want to discuss in public - for example, the reasons why you are unable to explain the content of your assignment submission, etc - email to email@example.com.
+This email will be read by the teachers (both lecturers, and possibly some of the tutors).
 Emails will never be answered faster than questions posted to the wattle forum.

-For any administrative questions (how to enrol, unenrol, rules relating to your degree, exams, etc), you should contact student services.
-Their office is on level 2 in the CSIT building.
-They can also be reached via email (firstname.lastname@example.org) or phone (02 6125 4450).
+For any administrative questions (how to enroll, unenroll, rules relating to your degree, exams, etc), you should contact student services.
+They can also reached via email (firstname.lastname@example.org) or phone (02 6125 4450).

 If you have any feedback (good or bad) about the course and you do not want to talk to the lecturer directly, your first point of contact is the student course representatives.
-Course reps will be chosen at the start of the semester - if you would like to volunteer, let us know by emailing email@example.com.
+Course reps will be chosen at the start of the semester - if you would like to volunteer, please complete this short web-form.

 Note: The course page on ANU Programs & Courses has not been updated.
-The information below supersedes that on the Programs & Courses page.
+The information below supercedes that on the Programs & Courses page.

 This course teaches introductory programming, fundamental programming language and computer science concepts, and computational problem solving illustrated with applications common in science and engineering, such as simulation and data processing.
 The course does not require any prior knowledge of programming, computer science or IT.
 There is an emphasis on designing and writing correct programs: testing and debugging are seen as integral to the programming enterprise.